arch-r45/strataDB/README.md

 [buffer]: https://github.com/arch-r45/unearthDB/blob/main/docs/pictures/bufferpool.png

+> My buffer pool in the midst of executing a read_from_buffer_pool() call.

 Virtual memory in operating systems is the idea that we need to be able to execute a process that is larger than available memory.
 One reason is because your computer usually has numerous processes running simultaneously, so each process can’t have access to all available memory on a system.
 Another reason we want to do this is because we have way less RAM than disk space, and in the typical Von Neumann architecture of a computer, we need to bring programs and data into memory for them to be eligible to execute on a CPU.
 The way the OS allows this to happen is through demand paging.
 When we need a file from disk, we read it from disk, store it in a physical memory location, expose the process to a logical location of that physical memory and allow the process to access that memory.
 Because reading from disk is orders of magnitude slower than reading from RAM, and processes need to reuse certain pieces of memory, it makes no sense to relinquish that memory after use.
 [7]

 ![alt text][memory]

 [memory]: https://github.com/arch-r45/unearthDB/blob/main/docs/pictures/memory.png

+> Storage Device Hierarchy of a Modern Day Computer

 Therefore the operating system's job is to try to give the illusion to the running process that every piece of data they access is in memory even if the amount of data is greater than the total available memory on the system.
 The way they do this is through a buffer cache.
 When a file is read by a process, first the OS checks if the file is in the buffer cache, if it is, it returns a pointer to that memory location.
 If it's not, it checks a free frame list to see if there are any free frames available in the buffer cache.
 If there are free frames, it then makes the call to disk and loads the file contents in the memory location that was free, then returns a pointer to that memory location.
 If there are no free frames, it then needs to evict data that is not being used from the buffer cache, to free up space for the new file.
 [7] There have been many papers and different attempts on the best eviction protocols, but Least Recently Used(LRU) eviction policies are what most operating systems use.
 The idea is that a doubly linked list is used with a *sentinel* (dummy) variable at the head and a *sentinel* variable at the tail to mark the insertion and deletion locations.
 Everytime something is accessed from the buffer pool it is added to the front of the link list.
 This is done even if the page is located in the middle of the linked list or its being read in for the first time.
 This can be done in O(1) constant time [8] even if the value is already in the middle of the linked list because all you have to do is connect the previous nodes pointer to the next nodes pointer and vice versa.
 When you need to evict, you simply connect the tail.prev pointer to current_node.prev.next pointer and vice versa.